renovate-bot/khulnasoft-lab-_-ai-assist/README.md

 1. Looking at the pipeline on gitlab.com, ensure that the new registry image has been built and pushed to registry.gitlab.com
 1. Look for the Woodhouse notification for the pipeline running on ops.gitlab.net, and navigate to the pipeline.
-1. You will find two manual jobs, `helm-deploy-gstg: [triton]` for deploying Triton, and `helm-deploy-gstg: [model-gateway]` for deploying the Model Gateway.
+1. You will find a manual job, `helm-deploy-gstg: [model-gateway]` for deploying the Model Gateway.
 1. Click the "play" button to deploy the new CI image to the [`ai-assist-test`](https://console.cloud.google.com/kubernetes/clusters/details/us-central1-c/ai-assist-test/nodes?project=unreview-poc-390200e5) Cluster.
 1. The job will complete when the deployment completes.